 Copyright Agency First Nations Fellowships

-First Nations writers are invited to apply for one of twelve week-long residencies at Varuna in 2025, sharing the residency with other First Nations writers, and benefiting from one-on-one mentorship and the sharing of skills and knowledge.
+Aboriginal and Torres Strait Islander writers are invited to apply for a week-long writers residency at Varuna in 2026, connecting with other First Nations writers, and benefiting from mentorship, and the sharing of skills and knowledge.

-Places: Twelve writers will be selected
+Places: Six writers will be selected.

 FAQs: Please read the FAQs before you apply.